 Are you an artsy type and epicurean, do you like sake and hands-on activities?
-This sake tasting experience is made for you.
+This Japanese artisan tour is made for you.
 Explore Hirashimizu, once a pottery village at the edge of Yamagata City, now studded with diverse artisanal shops.

 Hit one of the only two remaining artisan kilns in the village, the 150-year-old family-run Shichiemongama pottery workshop, for a pottery class.
 Beginners are welcome and your guide will carefully show you the molding method unique to Hirashimizu.
 Because of the special characteristics of the raw material collected from nearby Mt.
 Chitoseyama, the pottery techniques used are particular to the area.